willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 2. Make sure that the fans that blow air into or out of the PC are not blocked.
 3. Use the PC in a relatively cool environment.
 4. Make sure there are no heat sources (for example, the sun or heat vents) pointed at the PC.

+### My visuals are choppy, load slowly, or don't look good.
+* Make sure your headset is plugged into the correct graphics card on your PC.
+Some PCs have both integrated and discrete graphics cards.
+The discrete card will generally provide the best performance.
+[Learn more about PC hardware](https://support.microsoft.com/en-us/help/4039260/windows-10-mixed-reality-pc-hardware-guidelines).
+* Close unused applications on your desktop.
+* Make sure your headset fits snugly (move it lower and higher or left and right to adjust).
+* Adjust your headset's visual settings in **Settings > Mixed reality > Headset display**.
+When "Visual quality" is set to "Automatic", we'll choose the best mixed reality experience for your PC.
+For an experience with more visual detail, set "Visual quality" to "High".
+If your visuals are choppy, you may want to select a lower setting.
+* Try adjusting your headset's calibration.
+The lenses should be adjusted to match your interpupillary distance (IPD), the distance between your pupils.
+If you don't know your IPD, an optometrist should be able to measure it for you.
+There are also websites designed to measure IPD.
+Once you know your IPD, use your headset's calibration knob to make adjustments.
+If the headset doesn't have a calibration knob, select **Settings > Mixed reality > Headset display** and adjust the "Calibration control".

 ## Tracking System